vdud/code-of-design/posts/all-website-layout-styles/all-website-layout-styles.md

 ---
 title: All Website Layout Styles
-description: In this captivating YouTube video, "All Website Layout Styles," viewers are taken on an exhilarating visual journey through a comprehensive showcase of various website layout styles.
+description: In this captivating YouTube video viewers are taken on an exhilarating visual journey through a comprehensive showcase of various website layout styles.
 From classic and minimalist designs to bold and modern arrangements, this video explores the diversity and creativity found in website layouts.
 slug: all-website-layout-styles
 published: 2023-4-30
 category: svelte